 Reading at Red Hall

-What is the impact of our Reading curriculum?
+What is the intent of our Reading curriculum?

 What experiences will the children receive in Reading?